cjmach/djns-netbeans-integration/README.md

 ## Installation

-We use Github Pages to publish the module suite's update site when a new release is created.
+We use Github Pages to publish the module suite's update site whenever a new release is created.
 The following lists the steps to install the suite:
 1. Open NetBeans
 2. Click on the menu Tools / Plugins
 3. Select the "Settings" tab